 So, if you are over-snacking, you are only piling up on your calories.
 You may end up consuming more calories, even with low-carb snacks.
 Remember that each food contains calories that still count in your daily calorie intake.
-So, go easy on your snacks.
+So, be mindful about your snacks.

 Watching Your Alcohol Intake

 So, if you have more than the recommended servings, you can potentially surpass this range.
 The effect is going to take you into a keto weight loss plateau as your body fails to reach a ketosis state.
+Aside from carbs, alcohol also contributes calories to your overall daily intake which could add up and erase any calorie deficit you created.
 Another thing to remember is that alcohol intake may affect your decision-making.

 Paying Attention To Your Fat And Protein Intake

 Some people may feel the need to increase their protein and fat intake due to the decreased carbohydrate intake.
-There is nothing beneficial with making such a move.
+The trick is not to increase them too much..
 According to WebMD, your fat and protein intake should be “just right” (1).

 You may be eating eggs to bust a plateau in weight loss on keto.
 However, the question remains, are you consuming the right protein content?
 The thing is, too little protein will lead to hunger pangs, overeating, and over-snacking.

 On the flip side, too much protein will give you unnecessary extra calories.
 It means that you have to maintain a balance in your fat and protein intake.
 Talk to your dietitian to help determine the correct and suitable protein and fat food ratios to prevent a weight loss plateau.